Adolf Fredrik's Music School

 Adolf Fredrik's Music School (Adolf Fredriks Musikklasser) is a general municipal junior high school (grundskola) in Stockholm, Sweden with a focus on choral music, and highly competitive admission based on audition in singing and musical ability.
 The school has two campuses and three youth choirs of high international standard.
 Many professional musicians are alumni.

-This article is about the music school and its associated youth choirs.
 Adolf Fredrik's Youth Choir is part of the Adolf Fredrik Church and has only its name in common with the school.
 Adolf Fredriks Madrigalkör used to be associated with the church, but is now independent from both the church and the school.

 History

 Founding

 The school was founded in 1939 on the initiative of Hugo Hammarström (1891–1974) and offered the first music classes in Sweden, based on models such as King's College, Cambridge England, Die Städtische Singschule, Augsburg, Germany, and the Copenhagen Boys Choir in Denmark.
 The purpose was to give musically inclined pupils additional training in singing, sight-reading, choral singing and more.
 Hammarström continued his work at the music school until 1957.